Holborn

 Jockeys Fields, WC1R Jockeys Fields is one of the streets of London in the WC1R postal area (Holborn)

-Keeley Street, WC2B Keeley Street has a dual history (Westminster)
+Keeley Street, WC2B Keeley Street has a dual history (Covent Garden)

-Kemble Street, WC2B Kemble Street is a road in the WC2B postcode area (Westminster)
+Kemble Street, WC2B Kemble Street is a road in the WC2B postcode area (Covent Garden)

 Kingsgate Street, WC1R Kingsgate Street ran from High Holborn to Theobald’s Road (Holborn)